smatterings88/mydailyhug-backend/endpoints.md

 Notes
 - `targetEmails` array is required and must contain valid email addresses
-- Users must exist in Firebase Auth and have `fcmToken` stored in Firestore
+- Users must exist in Firebase Auth and have valid `fcmToken` stored in Firestore
+- **Messaging filtering**: Only users with non-empty `fcmToken` receive notifications
-- Invalid emails or users without FCM tokens are skipped and reported in response
+- Invalid emails or users without messaging enabled are skipped and reported in response
 - `data` field is passed through to FCM for persistent notifications

 Example